FilipMKgit/4th_Year_Project/README.md

 ## Credits
 This project was conducted as part of my undergraduate thesis in Marine Science at the University of Galway.

-It was developed using scikit-learn for machine learning implementations and refined with debugging assistance from Stack Overflow and ChatGPT."# 4th_Year_Project"
+It was developed using scikit-learn for machine learning implementations and refined with debugging assistance from Stack Overflow and ChatGPT.
-"# 4th_Year_Project"